Methodology

 How the calculation works

-You answer eight short questions: which state you work in, whether you're the birthing parent, how long you've been at your job, how many hours you've worked in the past year, your employer's size, your salary, your pay frequency, and your delivery type.
+You answer a short series of questions: which state you work in, your role in welcoming the child, how long you've been at your job, how many hours you've worked in the past year, your employer's size, your salary, your pay frequency, your delivery type, and whether you're carrying multiples.
+A few of those only apply if you're the birthing parent; the calculator skips what doesn't fit.

 From those answers, the calculator works out which state and federal programs you qualify for, applies each program's specific rules, and produces a week-by-week timeline showing each phase of your leave and how much you'll be paid each week, dated action items (when to file your FMLA paperwork, when to file your state claim, when to add your baby to insurance), and a "How we calculated this" section citing the primary source for every program contributing to your timeline.